-Young people entering the workforce for the first time will be the largest source of new workers, filling about 480,000 job openings per year or 56% of the total job openings over the next decade.
+Young people entering the workforce for the first time will be the largest source of new workers, filling about 48,000 job openings or 47% of the total job openings each year over the next decade.

 Each of the seven regions offers a forecast that is diverse and has unique labour market conditions.
 For each region you will find employment statistics, population data, 10-year labour market outlooks and more.
 Learn more about your region.